 It is the pot calling the kettle black.

 C'est l'hôpital qui se moque de la charité.

 Word for word translation would be: "It is the hospital that is laughing at charity."

 It is quite rare to find French idioms which will not confuse you when you try to translate them literally or interpret their meaning.

 If you are interested in learning more about idioms, please follow our blog.
 Furthermore, our French teachers will be more than happy to include them in their one-to-one lessons.
 This adds to the highly entertaining French lessons we provide.

 Let us prove to you that learning French can be fun!

-(Literally translated as "I have bread on my board".)
+(Literally translated as "I have bread on my board today".)

 I have a lot on my plate.

-You can use this French expression appropriately when you feel overwhelmed with the number of tasks you have to complete, either at work or in everyday life.
+You can use this French expression when you have a large number of tasks to complete, either at work or in everyday life.